dravasp/affindia/SECURITY.md

 ## Reporting a Vulnerability

-Report a vulnerability - Check you have RSS Feed Enabled for YouTube India
+Report a vulnerability - Check you have atom RSS Feed Enabled for YouTube India